jasonumiker/eks-well-architected/README.md

 * They run on your cluster(s) and **pull** in merged changes from git repos/branches rather than have a stage of your pipeline run a CLI to **push** them
     * They, therefore, move the security challenge from controlling access to the cluster (e.g. to be able to run `kubectl` to make changes) to controlling who can merge to the git repo (because whatever gets merged to particular repos/branches *will* be deployed immediately by the GitOps operator)
         * This often takes the form of requiring changes via Pull Request (PR) with a pre-merge approval peer review
-* You - or things like the Horizontal Pod Autoscaler (HPA) - can end up 'fighting' the GitOps operator should you attempt to change things from what is defined in the git repo
+* You - or things like the Horizontal Pod Autoscaler (HPA) - can end up 'fighting' the GitOps operator should you attempt to change things from what is explicitly defined in the YAML manifest in the git repo
-    * This means that you need to omit certain parameters like a desired pod quantity in git so that it isn't something that it will try to revert to
+    * This means that you need to omit certain parameters like a desired pod quantity in git so that it isn't something that GitOps will try to revert to as the HPA changes it based on your defined scaling rules
     * This also means that, in the event of an failed deployment or outage, you need to either disable the GitOps operator before making any changes directly to the cluster that diverge from what is in git or, better, to lean *into* it by pulling an old commit and re-merging it to get it to action that for you rather than fighting you
         * How to deal with failed deployments 'the right way' here is covered in OPS 6 below.

+#### Container Vulnerability Scanning

+We'll cover this more under the security pillar, but it is both advisable - as well as quite easy - to scan your container images for known vulnerabilities, or CVEs, in your build pipelines before they get pushed to your registry.
+This can be done with AWS Inspector as well as a number of 3rd party tools such as [Trivy](), [Docker Scout (built into the Docker CLI)](), [Synk Container]() and [Sysdig Secure]().

+The hard bit is that, when the scanner inevitably finds them, to fix all of them by upgrading your base layers/images as well as packages in npm/pip/Maven/Nuget etc. before you deploy the workload.

 ### OPS 6.
 How do you mitigate deployment risks?